mgreiff/FEM-examples/E_6.1/README.txt

-Incomplete

-Modify and calfem_root.m so that the script can access the solveq.m script.
+Complete

-The plan3* methods were all written and verified, run test_plan_methods to test.
+The plan3* methods were all written and verified, run testPlan3Methods to test.
+See figure for result.

 a) COMPLETE - The data.m script was written to show the mesh and pints
               where boundary conditions are set, with x (green) and y (red).